BojieJia/RailRoadInk/admin/tasks.md

 Task 3 - Bojie
 Task 4 - Harriet
 Task 5 - If time allows

+## Week 6

+It was decided the tasks would be allocated as follows:

+Task 6 - Bojie
+Task 7 - Harriet
+Task 8 - Bojie
+Task 9 - Harriet
+Task 5 - If time allows
 Task 6 - If time allows

-## Week 6

-...

 ## Mid-Semester Break